© Copyright 2013 – Present

 Support: Gallery wrap stretched canvas

 Description: A night sky painting depicting the moon setting beyond the horizon.
-This representation does not require a frame as the painted image extends all the way around the edges of the painting.
+This artwork does not require a frame as the painted image extends all the way around the edges of the painting.
+A Certificate of Authentication hand-signed by the artist is provided for this work of art.

 FYI…Did you know the common belief the moon has a dark side is a myth?
 The truth is both sides of the Moon see the same amount of sunlight.
 The Moon rotates around on its own axis about once every 27 days.
 This is approximately the same amount of time it takes to orbit the Earth which means the same side is always facing the Earth.
 Astronomers call this phenomenon “synchronous rotation.”
 Only about 59% of the moon is ever visible to Earth over the course of an entire orbit.
 The rest of the 41% — the part many call “dark” — is the part we never ever get to see from Earth.
 The “far side” of the Moon has only been seen by the human eye from a spacecraft.